LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/walkthrough_postman-rest.rst

 .. figure:: figures/new-item-dialog.png
    :alt: Postman New item dialog

    Postman New item dialog

 This will open the new request dialog:

 .. figure:: figures/new-request-dialog.png
    :alt: Postman New Request dialog

    Postman New Request dialog

 Postman requests require a name and a collection.
 A collection is just a container to hold related requests.
 They make it easy to import and export collections of requests for portability across teams.
 For our first request, enter the "list coding events" in the *Request name* form field.
 At the bottom of the new request dialog,  you will see that the collections are empty.
-Select the orange *Create Collection** button then enter the name ``coding events API``.
-The new request dialog button will change to say *Save to coding events API:
+Select the orange *Create Collection* button then enter the name ``coding events API``.
+The new request dialog button will change to say *Save to coding events API*:

 .. figure:: figures/new-request-dialog-complete.png
    :alt: Postman New Request save to collection

    Postman New Request save to collection

 After saving, a new request tab will be created where you can customize its behavior:

 .. figure:: figures/empty-request-tab.png
    :alt: Postman new request tab

    Postman new request tab

 Configuring the Request
 ~~~~~~~~~~~~~~~~~~~~~~~